ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetGeneral.md

 ## Puppet

-Puppet is the second most important tool for building characters.
-It defines the main ctrls of the character, such as spine logics, arm/leg FK/IK, Auto Clavicle, etc.
+The Puppet tool defines the main ctrls of the character, such as spine logics, arm/leg FK/IK, Auto Clavicle, etc.
-The puppet generates the blueprints.ma file (guide joints) and the puppet.rig - which then the builder uses to build the rig.
+It generates the blueprints.ma file (guide joints) and the puppet.rig - which then the builder uses to build the rig.

 Let's look at all the cool elements in the UI:
 ![Alt text](../images/puppet_ui.jpg)